 Royal Lesotho Lifesaving Association

-The RLLA was started by the Lesotho Durham Link in 2004.
-LDL is an organisation based on the Anglican Church, which promotes youth activities, canoeing, lifesaving etc, and also hosts conferences.
-It operates a back-packers’ hostel.
-Its office is beside Maqalika Lake, in Maseru.
+Royal Lesotho Lifesaving Association (RLLA) was formed in 2004 by four members of the Lesotho Durham Link, an organisation based on the Anglican Church, which promotes youth activities such as canoeing, lifesaving, and also hosts conferences.

-Since 2011, we have awarded 155 Basic certificates, 32 Intermediate, 17 Bronze Medallions and 7 Bronze Crosses.
+Since 2011, when we were affiliated to RLSS, we have awarded 449 Basic certificates, 132 Intermediate, 49 Bronze Medallions and 29 Bronze Crosses and 12 Silver Crosses.

 Follow us on Facebook.